jorgebotas/ete4-documentation/index.md

     ![cp_sel](https://github.com/jorgebotas/ete4-documentation/blob/master/cp_sel.png)

-## Integrating ETE v4 in your project
+## Integrating ETE v4 as a external plug-in in your own project

 ETE has the potential of been integrated into external projects, allowing you, the developer, to control how your website responds to nodes been (un)selected,